GAM-team/GAM/wiki/Shared-Drives.md

 Get SharedDrive Drive file count and storage info; use one of the following for size information:
 * `showsize` - 31549200951 - This is a byte count; include `Size` in `csv_output_header_filter`
 * `showsizeunits` - 31.55 GB - This is as shown in the Admin console; include `SizeUnits` in csv_output_header_filter

+Add `showorgunits` to get columns `orgUnit,orgUnitId`.
 ```
 gam config csv_output_header_filter "id,name,Total,Size,SizeUnits,Item cap" csv_input_row_filter "organizers:regex:^.+$"
   redirect csv ./SharedDriveStorageInfo.csv multiprocess redirect stderr - multiprocess
   csv ./SharedDriveOrganizers.csv gam user "~organizers" print filecounts select shareddriveid "~id" showsize showsizeunits
 ```

+Add the following to display the orgUnit for each Shared Drive: `addcsvdata orgUnit "~orgUnit" addcsvdata orgUnitId "~orgUnitId"`

 ## Display all Shared Drives with a specific organizer
 Substitute actual email address for `organizer@domain.com`.